OsamahShamsan/ComputerVision-TRACE/README.md

 ### Virtual Environment

-This project uses a Python virtual environment for dependency management. **Always activate the venv before working on this project.**
+This project uses a Python virtual environment for dependency management.
+The virtual environment must be activated before running any project code.

 #### Activating the Virtual Environment